ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

 ### 1. Add a new strategy class

-Source code for the base `Strategy` class lives under `ludwig/utils/hyperopt_utils.py`.
+The source code for the base `HyperoptStrategy` class is in the `ludwig/utils/hyperopt_utils.py` module.
-Classes extending the base class should be defined in the same file for now.
+Classes extending the base class should be defined in the same module.

 #### `__init__`
 ```python
 def __init__(self, goal: str, parameters: Dict[str, Any]):
 ```

-The parameters of the base `Strategy` class constructor are
+The parameters of the base `HyperoptStrategy` class constructor are:
 - `goal` which indicates if to minimize or maximize a metric or a loss of any of the output features on any of the splits which is defined in the `hyperopt` section
 - `parameters` which contains all hyper-parameters to optimize with their types and ranges / values.

 TODO Add example

 #### `sample`
 ```python
 def sample_batch(self) -> Dict[str, Any]:
 ```

 `sample` is a method that yields a new sample according to the strategy.
 It returns a set of parameters names and their values.
-Iif `finished()` returns `True`, calling `sample` would return a `IndexError`.
+If `finished()` returns `True`, calling `sample` would return a `IndexError`.

 Example:
 ```